duffian/Attack_Defense_NetworkAnalysis_SOC/README.md

 **Avoiding Detection**

 Identifying the key data points and understanding how monitoring system alerts are generated helps the offensive SIEM engineer avoid detection.
-This expands the scope of potential system vulnerabilities.
+This expands the scope of potential system vulnerabilities discovered by the SIEM engineer.

 Monitoring - Identify alerts, metrics, and thresholds